pyTooling/pyTooling/doc/index.rst

 pyTooling Documentation
 #######################

-pyTooling is a powerfull collection of decorators, meta-classes, exceptions and common classes useful for any Python-base project independent if it's a library, framework or CLI tool.
+**pyTooling** is a powerful collection of arbitrary useful classes, decorators, meta-classes and exceptions.
+It's useful for any Python-base project independent if it's a library, framework or CLI tool.

 Introduction